 While offering some guidance would be nice, there’s a limited amount that can be done through email, and someone may not feel able offer a meaningful answer to a complete stranger.
 They may also have concerns about persistent or even abusive demands for help if they answer.

-(My HPS once had someone call her over 20 times in a 24 hour period that got increasingly upsetting and even threatening.
+(My High Priestess once, during my training, had someone call her over 20 times in a 24 hour period that got increasingly upsetting and even threatening.
 Fortunately, the person in question was married, and my HPS could talk to his wife about seeking appropriate health evaluation and support.
 Over email, that’s a lot harder to arrange.)

 The email is asking about something the reader can’t offer.